Wikipedia

 • Iron: Leafy greens, lentils, lean meats

-• Omega-3s: Salmon, flaxseeds, walnuts
+• Omega-3 Fatty Acids: Salmon, flaxseeds, walnuts

-• Protein: Legumes, lean meats, dairy
+• Protein: Legumes, dairy, lean meats

-4. Seek Professional Help When Needed
+4. Seek Professional Guidance When Needed

 Conclusion